 All three powders can be used interchangeably, although they vary in taste.
 Cocoa powder tends to be sweeter than cacao powder.
 Dutch cocoa powder is even sweeter, and its lower acidity can impact how baked goods rise.

 Yes, but ideally after 24 months of age, and offered in small amounts, due to the presence of caffeine, added sugars, and heavy metals including lead and cadmium.
 The darkest chocolates tend to be lowest in sugar, but have the highest caffeine content.
 White chocolate, on the other hand, contains no cacao and is free of caffeine, but tends to be high in sugar.
-When serving any kind of chocolate to a child, keep the amounts small and frequency low, and strike a balance you feel comfortable with: typically, the darker the chocolate are lower in sugar, but higher in caffeine and, conversely, lighter chocolates are lower in caffeine, but higher in added sugars.
+When serving any kind of chocolate to a child, keep the amounts small and frequency low, and strike a balance you feel comfortable with: typically, the darker chocolates are lower in sugar, but higher in caffeine and, conversely, lighter chocolates are lower in caffeine, but higher in added sugars.

 After 24 months of age, and on occasion, yes.
 Babies under 12 months of age should not be given any drink other than breast/human milk, formula, or small amounts of water.
 While there is little caffeine in chocolate milk, it can be very high in sugar.
 Nutrition in chocolate milks varies widely and depends on the type of milk—whole cow milk, non-dairy beverage, etc.—and added nutrients like vitamin D. Read labels, choose chocolate milks that are lower in sugar, and offer only on occasion.

 Drinks like atole, champurrado, or drinking chocolate may be part of your family’s cultural tradition, and it’s fine to share small tastes with children after 12 months, on occasion.